-- Art Mediums: Must be NON-TOXIC and minimal impact.
-The Residencies at the Journal Building will strive to follow industry best practices wherever and whenever possible with the goal of ZERO impact on residents and the environment.
+- Art Mediums: Must be minimal impact.
+The artists will strive to follow industry best practices wherever and whenever possible with the goal of ZERO impact on residents and the environment.
 Allowable materials and acceptable handling and disposal practices subject to change.
 Changes will be posted in general areas and distributed to individual studios as they occur.

-- NO toxic paint thinners, no photo fixatives, no resin, no fire, no encaustic, no aerosol, no sawing (large amounts of dust).
+- NO no photo fixatives, no resin, no fire, no encaustic, no aerosol, no sawing (large amounts of dust).

-- Ideal for: Acrylic paint, watercolor paint, drawing, assemblage, printmaking, pen & ink, digital media, clay.
+- Ideal for: Oil paint, acrylic paint, watercolor paint, drawing, assemblage, printmaking, pen & ink, digital media, clay.